MatrixPilot/MatrixPilot/MAVLink/README_MP.txt

   }

-* Added all the *.h files in MAVLink include directory and MAVLink/include/common directory to MPLAB project list for MatrixPilot (relative file addressing).
+* Added all the *.h files in MAVLink include directory and MAVLink/include/common directory to the MPLAB project list for MatrixPilot (relative file addressing).
   (we are currently only using the "common" message types.

 Pete Hollands